This degree is only available to Australian students

 This degree has been designed in consultation with industry including the Institute of Analytics Professionals of Australia and the leader in business analytics software – SAS.

-This degree is informed by research and leading edge developments in industry, as well as research being carried out through the Data to Decisions Cooperative Research Centre (CRC).
+This degree is informed by research and leading-edge developments in the industry, as well as research being carried out through the Data to Decisions Cooperative Research Centre (CRC).
 UniSA is the national headquarters for the $88 million CRC in big data.
 The Data to Decisions CRC is set to boost national security and places UniSA at the forefront of industry and academic research collaboration.

 1 McKinsey Global Institute.
 Big Data: The next frontier for innovation, competition and productivity, May 2011

-The explosion in device connectivity, increasing data volumes and computing speed, combined with the rise of the Internet of Things and the impact of social media, will fuel exponential growth in IT and big data.
-Technology is reshaping the workforce, redefining jobs, and creating new roles never seen before.
+Technology reshapes the workforce, redefines jobs, and creates new roles never seen before.
+The explosion in device connectivity, increasing data volumes, combined with the rise of the Internet of Things and the impact of social media are all factors that will fuel exponential growth in IT and big data in the future.

 A UniSA Online IT and Data Analytics degree can help you pursue the following careers:

-Understand interfaces, data migrations, big data and databases; take the lead in processing raw data and determine the best types of analysis; mine large volumes of data to understand user behaviours and interactions; and communicate data findings to IT leadership and business leaders to promote innovation.
+Data scientist: understand interfaces, data migrations, big data and databases; take the lead in processing raw data and determine the best types of analysis; mine large volumes of data to understand user behaviours and interactions, and communicate data findings to IT leadership and business leaders to promote innovation.

-Design stable and reliable databases; develop, test, improve and maintain new and existing databases to help users retrieve data effectively; and work closely with developers to ensure system consistency.
+Database designer: design stable and reliable databases; develop, test, improve and maintain new and existing databases to help users retrieve data effectively; and work closely with developers to ensure system consistency

 Study On Demand